zurk/ast2vec/README.md

 ### Topic modeling
 There are a set of commands that can be used to build a topic model on top of documents.
 * **bow2vw** convert a bag-of-words model to the dataset in Vowpal Wabbit format.
 It is an input format to [BigARTM](https://github.com/bigartm/bigartm) a powerful tool for topic modeling.
 * **bigartm** install bigartm/bigartm to the current working directory.
 After that, you can use it separately via `bigartm` command.
 Please refer [official documentation](http://docs.bigartm.org/en/stable/) for help.
 * **bigartm2asdf** converts a human-readable BigARTM model back to Modelforge format.

-For more information about Topic modeling pipeline please refer [topic modeling page](doc/topic_modeling.md).
+For more information about Topic modeling pipeline and examples please refer [topic modeling page](doc/topic_modeling.md).

 ### Utils
 There are several additional helpers in command list: